rikardsaqe/Credit-Card-Application-Fraud-Detector/README.md

 # Credit-Card-Application-Fraud-Detector

+Built two models to attempt to perform fraud identitifciation through customer segmentation:
-Built two models: built_som, which uses a Self Organizing Map (SOM) structure taken from [Minisom](https://github.com/JustGlowing/minisom) to attempt to identify people who were most likely to have commited fraud by visualizing customer segmentation, and another, case_study_built.py, that combines this algorithim with an Artificial Neural Network that determines the probability of customers having commited fraud and rank orders users by that.
+- built_som, which uses a Self Organizing Map (SOM) structure taken from [Minisom](https://github.com/JustGlowing/minisom) to attempt to identify people who were most likely to have commited fraud by visualizing customer segmentation
+- case_study_built.py, that combines the above algorithim with an Artificial Neural Network that determines the probability of customers having commited fraud and rank orders users by that

 # Getting Started
 - Download built_som.py, minisom.py, Credit_Card_Applications.csv, and case_study_built.py into the same folder